icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/router.md

 ## Sub-router

 A sub-router is a router registered with another "parent" router.
-It has a prefix that corresponds to its mount-point;
+It has a prefix that corresponds to its mount point;
 it removes this prefix when it looks up a dispatcher registered via `map` or `mount`.

 In C#, you can create a sub-router and mount it in a single step with the `Route` extension method: